- 1 Knitting materials and tools:

 Attach a fur pom pom to the top of the hat.

-Knitting the earflaps for a baby cable winter hat
+Knitting the earflaps of the baby cable winter hat

 How to calculate earflaps placement?
 This method works 100% for any age and any size.
 Divide the total number of stitches of ribbing part (88) by 5.
 2/5 – for the front part, 1/5 for the back part, 1/5 and 1/5 for each earflap.